-The main risks with large financial consequences for individuals age 50 and older are health-related.
+Loss of earnings due to disability is another important financial risk before retirement.
 In all three countries, workers may count on long-term disability insurance in case of disability.
-Generally, public disability insurance schemes are more generous in Italy and the Netherlands than in the United States, but Italian disability insurance payments vary with the severity of the disability.
+Generally, public disability insurance schemes are more generous in Italy and the Netherlands than in the United States.
 In many cases, workers are covered by private disability insurance in all three countries.

-After retirement, Americans face greater risks of large out-of-pocket medical expenses than their Dutch and Italian counterparts.
+After retirement, the main source of financial risk is health-related.
+Americans face greater risks of large out-of-pocket medical expenses than their Dutch and Italian counterparts.
 In the Netherlands, virtually all elderly are covered by comprehensive health insurance with negligible out-of-pocket expenses.
 In Italy, the public health system grants essentially free assistance to the entire population in case of illness.
-However, only in-patient assistance is provided, implying substantial outof-pocket expenses for the elderly in case of a serious illness that requires little hospital care.
+However, only in-patient assistance is provided, implying substantial out-of-pocket expenses for the elderly in case of a serious illness that requires little hospital care.
 In the United States, the elderly may face serious out-of-pocket medical expenses, depending on their insurance coverage.
 Elderly with low income and financial assets are typically eligible for Medicaid, which offers fairly comprehensive insurance, including for deductibles.
 The risks are also limited for elderly that are covered by both private health insurance and Medicare, a public health insurance program for the elderly and disabled.
-However, American elderly who rely only on Medicare face substantial risks of large out-of-pocket expenses.
+However, American elderly who rely only on Medicare face substantial risks of large outof-pocket expenses.
 Medicare consists of two components.
 Coverage for Part A is almost universal; it covers in-patient expenses in hospitals and skilled nursing facilities.
 Most elderly also have supplemental (Part B) coverage, purchased at subsidized rates.
 Medicare requires co-payments that can be substantial, especially in the case of long hospital stays.